MiCA

 Crypto-asset

-‘a digital representation of value or rights which may be transferred and stored electronically, using distributed ledger technology or similar technology’
+‘a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology’

 Asset-referenced token (ART)

-‘a type of crypto-asset that is not an electronic money token and that purports to maintain a stable value by referencing to any other value or right or a combination thereof, including one or more official currencies’
+‘a type of crypto-asset that is not an electronic money token and that purports to maintain a stable value by referencing another value or right or a combination thereof, including one or more official currencies’

 E-money token (EMT)

-‘the natural or legal person or other undertaking who issues the crypto-assets’
+‘a natural or legal person, or other undertaking, who issues crypto-assets’

 Offer to the public

-‘a communication to persons in any form and by any means, presenting sufficient information on the terms of the offer and the crypto-assets to be offered, so as to enable potential holders to decide whether to purchase those crypto-assets’
+‘a communication to persons in any form, and by any means, presenting sufficient information on the terms of the offer and the crypto-assets to be offered so as to enable prospective holders to decide whether to purchase those crypto-assets’

 Crypto-asset service provider

-‘a legal person or other undertaking whose occupation or business is the provision of one or more crypto-asset services to third parties on a professional basis’
+‘a legal person or other undertaking whose occupation or business is the provision of one or more crypto-asset services to clients on a professional basis, and that is allowed to provide crypto-asset services in accordance with Article 59’

 Utility token

-‘a type of crypto-asset which is only intended to provide access to a good or a service supplied by the issuer of that token’
+‘a type of crypto-asset that is only intended to provide access to a good or a service supplied by its issuer’

 2.2 Token categories